 The revival of secret ‘speakeasy’ style bars has happened across the US and Europe but nowhere does this better than London.
 There are a lot of brilliantly styled bars to choose from – we love Callooh Callay and The Mayor of Scaredy Cat Town for great cocktails and a unique atmosphere.

 3 – Dine in the Dark

 Started to support charities for the blind and to share the experience of what it’s like to be visually impaired, this is a restaurant with a difference.
-You’ll be asked to select a menu and to detail any food you can’t eat before you’re taken into a restaurant that is quite literally pitch black.
+At Dans le Noir you’ll be asked to select a menu and to detail any food you can’t eat before you’re taken into a restaurant that is quite literally pitch black.
 Completely in the dark you’ll need to navigate a delicious meal with no vision whatsoever.
 We can’t promise it’ll be an entirely comfortable experience but it’s incredibly interesting and well worth trying at least once.

 4 – Have Brunch At A City Farm